Top 17 New Jersey Scholarships & Grants for 2026 - 2027

 Who Qualifies for Free Tuition in NJ?

-Many New Jersey residents may qualify for free community college tuition through the Community College Opportunity Grant (CCOG).
-This program covers tuition and approved fees after federal and state grants have been applied.
-To qualify, students must:
+Many New Jersey residents may qualify for free tuition at the state’s community colleges through the Community College Opportunity Grant (CCOG).
+This last-dollar program covers the remaining cost of tuition and approved fees after other grants and scholarships (such as Pell or TAG) have been applied.

-• Be New Jersey residents for at least one year.
+• Be a New Jersey resident for at least 12 months.

-• Enroll at a New Jersey community college in an approved program of study.
+• Enroll in an eligible program of study at a New Jersey community college.

-• Complete the FAFSA or NJ Alternative Financial Aid Application (for eligible undocumented students).
+• Complete the FAFSA or the NJ Alternative Financial Aid Application for undocumented students.

 What Scholarships and Grants Are Available for College Students in New Jersey?